algorand/graviton/README.md

 * status (**PASS**, **REJECT** or _erroring_)
 * error conditions that are and aren't encountered

-Even better, before making fine-grained assertions you'd like to get a sense of what the program is doing on a large set of inputs so you can discover program invariants.
-The TEAL Blackbox Toolkit's recommended approach for enabling these goals is to:
+Even better, before making fine-grained assertions we'd like to get a sense of what the program is doing on a large set of inputs and discover _experimentally_ these program invariants.
+Let's go through how we can do this:

 * start by making basic assertions and validate them using dry runs (see "**Basic Assertions**" section below)
-* execute the program on a run-sequence of inputs and explore the results (see "**EDRA: Exploratory Dry Run Analysis**" section below)
+* execute the program on a sequence of inputs and explore the results (see "**EDRA: Exploratory Dry Run Analysis**" section below)
-* create invariants for the entire run-sequence and assert that the invariants hold (see "**Advanced: Asserting Invariants on a Dry Run Sequence**" section below)
+* create invariants for the entire sequence and assert that the invariants hold (see "**Advanced: Asserting Invariants on a Dry Run Sequence**" section below)

 > Becoming a TEAL Blackbox Toolkit Ninja involves 10 steps as described below